Large AI Model-Based Semantic Communications: Biographies

 \textbf{Cunhua Pan} received the B.S. and Ph.D. degrees from the School of Information Science and Engineering, Southeast University, Nanjing, China, in 2010 and 2015, respectively.
 He was a Research Associate with the University of Kent, Canterbury, U.K., from 2015 to 2016.
 He held a postdoctoral position with the Queen Mary University of London, London, U.K., from 2016 and 2019, and was a Lecturer from 2019 to 2021.
 He has been a Full Professor with Southeast University since 2021.
 He has published over 120 IEEE journal papers.
 His research interests mainly include reconfigurable intelligent surfaces (RIS), intelligent reflection surface, ultrareliable low-latency communication, machine learning, UAV, Internet of Things, and mobile-edge computing.

 \textbf{Xiaohu You} received the M.S. and Ph.D. degrees in electrical engineering from Southeast University, Nanjing, China, in 1985 and 1988, respectively.
 Since 1990, he has been with the National Mobile Communications Research Laboratory, Southeast University, where he is currently the Director and a Professor.
 From 1999 to 2002, he was a Principal Expert of the C3G Project, responsible for organizing China 3G Mobile Communications Research and Development Activities.
 From 2001 to 2006, he was a Principal Expert of the China National 863 Beyond 3G FuTURE Project.
 Since 2013, he has been a Principal Investigator of the China National 863 5G Project.
 He has contributed over 200 IEEE journal articles and two books in the areas of adaptive signal processing and neural networks, and their applications to communication systems.
 His research interests include mobile communication systems, and signal processing and its applications.
 Dr. You was selected as an IEEE Fellow for his contributions to the development of mobile communications in China in 2011.
 He was a recipient of the National 1st Class Invention Prize in 2011.
-He has served as the General Chair of the IEEE Wireless Communications and Networking Conference 2013, the IEEE Vehicular Technology Conference 2016, and the IEEE International Conference on Communications 2019.
-He is the Secretary-General of the FuTURE Forum and the Vice-Chair of the China IMT-2020 Promotion Group and the China National Mega Project on New Generation Mobile Network.